Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Theoretical implications

 which again exactly recovers the classical calculation~\eqref{eqn:bernstein_iid_tensor}, with the correct constants, if we take $\wt{N}_K\to\infty$ and the convergence of sample variance $\wt{\sigma}_{\wt{X}, K}^2 \to \sigma_P^2$ almost surely.

-In other words, we can interpret our results as providing a natural interpolation between the exchangeable and i.i.d.\ settings, where if the dimension $\wt{N}_K$ along mode-$K$ is simply equal to $N_K$ (the finite exchangeable setting) we have a weaker concentration bound, while if $\wt{N}_K\to\infty$ (which limits to the setting of data that is ``i.i.d.\ along mode-$K$''), then we recover the standard bounds for i.i.d.\ data. \begin{remark} Indeed, if $W$ is balanced along mode-$K$, letting $\mu_P := \E_{\mathscr{X} \sim P}[\wb{\mathscr{X}}] \in [-1, 1]$, $Z-\E Z$ admits the following simplification
+In other words, we can interpret our results as providing a natural interpolation between the exchangeable and i.i.d.\ settings, where if the dimension $\wt{N}_K$ along mode-$K$ is simply equal to $N_K$ (the finite exchangeable setting) we have a weaker concentration bound, while if $\wt{N}_K\to\infty$ (which limits to the setting of data that is ``i.i.d.\ along mode-$K$''), then we recover the standard bounds for i.i.d.\ data.
+Notably, \citeauthor{ramdas2026randomized} demonstrate that, under the assumption of infinite exchangeability, it is possible to obtain a uniform bound for all $N_K \geq M$, for an arbitrarily prescribed threshold $M$, as established in~\cite{ramdas2026randomized}.
+This observation suggests the potential for strengthening our results to ensure uniform control within our framework. \begin{remark} Indeed, if $W$ is balanced along mode-$K$, letting $\mu_P := \E_{\mathscr{X} \sim P}[\wb{\mathscr{X}}] \in [-1, 1]$, $Z-\E Z$ admits the following simplification

 We defer the details to Appendix~\ref{proof:tensor-iid}. \end{remark}